-Tata Harper has confirmed they do not test their products or ingredients on animals, they do not allow others to test on their behalf, their suppliers also do not test on animals, they do not allow their products to be tested on animals when required by law, and their products are not sold in stores in mainland China or any other country that may require animal testing.
+Tata Harper has confirmed they do not test their products or ingredients on animals or ask others to test on their behalf.
+Their suppliers also do not test on animals, nor do they allow their products to be tested on animals when required by law.
+And finally, their products are not sold in stores in mainland China or any other country that may require animal testing.

 Below is a screenshot of Tata Harper’s official animal testing statement:

-Most imported cosmetics sold in mainland China are required by law to be tested on animals in 2021.
-However, Tata Harper has confirmed they don’t sell their products in retail stores in mainland China and that they only sell online to customers in China, therefore they are not required to test on animals.
+Tata Harper has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.

 “We are not sold in China as of yet but are available in some areas online.“

 As of May 1, 2021, some imported ordinary cosmetics can be exempt from animal testing under certain conditions.
 However, for the most part, animal testing is still legally required for most imported cosmetics in 2022.

 Note that there is no legal definition for the label ‘Cruelty-Free.’
 It can mean different things to different people.
 But Cruelty-Free is generally used to imply no animal testing.
 More specifically, the ingredients, formulation, or finished product are not tested on animals at any stage of product development.